Mayank-bhardwaj02/Mayank-bhardwaj02/README.md

 <h1 align="center">Hi 👋, I'm Mayank Bhardwaj</h1>

 I'm a Data Science Enthusiast with a deep passion for Artificial Intelligence, Machine Learning, and Deep Learning.
-My expertise extends to Data Analysis and Natural Language Processing (NLP), with a knack for solving complex problems using Python and its powerful libraries.
+My expertise extends to Generative AI, Computer vision and Natural Language Processing (NLP), with a knack for solving complex problems using Python and its powerful libraries.
 I'm committed to turning data into actionable insights and building intelligent systems that can make our lives better.

 ## 🚀 Skills & Expertise